awsdocs/amazon-workdocs-administration-guide/doc_source/manage-sites.md

 1. Choose **Save Changes**\.

 Changing the storage setting affects only users that are added after the setting is changed\.
 It does not change the amount of storage allocated to existing users\.
-To change the storage limit for an existing user, see [Editing Users](edit_user.md)\.
+To change the storage limit for an existing user, see [Editing users](edit_user.md)\.

-## IP Allow List<a name="ipfiltering"></a>
+## IP allow list<a name="ipfiltering"></a>

 Amazon WorkDocs site administrators can add **IP Allow List** settings to restrict site access to an allowed range of IP addresses\.
 You can add up to 32 **IP Allow List** settings per site\.